contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 . . .
 ```

-While this is going on `tutorial-node2`, let's run tcpdump on eth2 on `tutorial-node`
+While this is going on `tutorial-node2`, let's run tcpdump on eth2 on `tutorial-node1`
 and confirm how rx/tx packets look on it:

 ```